Martinomagnifico/reveal.js-simplemenu/README.md

 - The top-level sections need a data attribute: `data-menu-title="chaptername"`.
 - Simplemenu checks if the href value of those links correspond to the data-menu-title attribute of the sections.

 Simplemenu does not check if an ID has the same name as the data-attribute.
 Reveal.js handles clicks on (named) anchors of top-level sections with subsections only horizontally.
 That means if you have clicked through the slides of chapter 1, are now in chapter 2, and click on an anchor that points to the top-level section of chapter one, it will not 'scroll' to the top, but show the last viewed slide of chapter 1.
-That's why the ID's need to be on the first slides of a chapter, and that's why there is both an ID and a data-attribute.
+That's why the ID's need to be on the first slide of their chapter, and that's why there is both an ID and a data-attribute.
 Another possibility would be to use only ID's and to check if there is a sibling or parent with an ID that is also in the menu, but this current version works well enough.